 A commission-free online trading platform offering stocks, ETFs, Options and ADRs.
 It provides accounts for legally established LLCs with a minimum of $100,000.

 Founded in 1978 and publicly listed in NASDAQ (ticker: IBKR), Interactive Brokers is a global online broker which surpassed significant financial crises, showing resilience and a rigorous risk management process.

-Interactive Brokers allows businesses around the world to open a company account.
-Some of the institutions that can open an Interactive Account include Small Businesses, Hedge Funds, Prop Traders, Family Offices, and more.
+With Interactive Brokers, businesses around the world can open a company account.
+Some institutions that can open an Interactive Account include Small Businesses, Hedge Funds, Prop Traders, Family Offices, and more.

-Besides, it gives you solid trade execution through IB SmartRouting, and a set of technical and fundamental tools to help you in your investment decisions.
+It gives you solid trade execution through IB SmartRouting, and a set of technical and fundamental tools to help you make investment decisions.